Armand Hammer: Personal life

 Hammer was the middle of three sons.
 He had close relationships, including in business, with his brothers, Harry and Victor Hammer, throughout their lives.

-He married three times, first in 1927, to a Russian actress, Olga Vadimovna von Root, the daughter of a czarist general.
-In 1943, he was married to Angela Zevely.
+Hammer married three times.
+In 1927, Hammer married a Russian actress, Olga Vadimovna von Root, who was the daughter of a czarist general.
+In 1943, he married Angela Zevely.
 In 1956, he married the wealthy widow Frances Barrett, and they remained married until her death in 1989.

-He had only one child, his son Julian Armand Hammer, by his first wife.
+Hammer had one son, Julian Armand Hammer, by his first wife.
 Hammer's grandson is businessman Michael Armand Hammer; his great-grandson is actor Armie Hammer.

 Hammer died of bone marrow cancer in December 1990, aged 92 in Los Angeles.
-He was buried in Westwood Village Memorial Park Cemetery, across the street from his Occidental building on Wilshire Boulevard.
+He is buried in Westwood Village Memorial Park Cemetery, across the street from the Occidental Petroleum headquarters on Wilshire Boulevard.